Last updated: January 2nd, 2023

 Even once your rack is installed, it’s not universally compatible with all panniers.
 Most combinations work just fine, but you may encounter a rack with extra-thick tubes or a pannier with extra-narrow clips.

 On bikes with short chainstays, like most road bikes, your heels may strike the pannier while pedaling.
 That’s especially common for riders who have large feet or who position their feet far back on the pedals.
-It’s not dangerous but can be extremely annoying.
+It’s not dangerous, but can be extremely annoying, and is just one of several reasons I prefer long chainstays when possible.

 What to look for in a commuting pannier